ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 <tr>
 <td align="left">(d) Voice mail, messaging, auto-attendant, and interactive voice response telecommunications systems that require a response from a user within a time interval, shall give an alert when the time interval is about to run out, and shall provide sufficient time for the user to indicate more time is required.</td>
 <td align="left">N/A</td>
-<td align="left">Editor is not a telecommunications system.
-In addition, there are no timeouts in it.</td>
+<td align="left">CKEditor is not a telecommunications system.
+Additionally, there are no timeouts in it.</td>
 </tr>
 <tr>
 <td align="left">(e) Where provided, caller identification and similar telecommunications functions shall also be available for users of TTYs, and for users who cannot see displays.</td>